niveklabs/tfwriter/aviatrix/r/aviatrix_aws_tgw_vpc_attachment.md

 variable "disable_local_route_propagation" {
   description = "(optional) - Advanced option.
 If set to true, it disables automatic route propagation of this VPC to other VPCs within the same security domain." type        = bool default     = null
 }

+variable "edge_attachment" {
+  description = "(optional) - Edge attachment ID.
+To allow access to the private IP of the MGMT interface of the Firewalls, set this attribute to enable Management Access From Onprem.
+This feature advertises the Firewalls private MGMT subnet to your Edge domain." type        = string default     = null
+}